TheSatoLab/TE_analysis_tools/README.md

 # Descriptions
-Computation tools to analyze TE expression and epigenetic profiles based on NGS data.
+Computational tools to analyze TE expression and epigenetic profiles based on NGS data.